sobjornstad/tabularium/docs/manual.md

 An *entry* is the basic building block of an index in Tabularium.
-Entries roughly correspond to what are normally called entries and subentries in traditional indexes.
-In Tabularium, an entry is specifically the text connected with some reference: *computer program*, *Doe, Jane*, or *\_Alice in Wonderland\_, poetry in*, for example.
+Entries roughly correspond to what are normally called entries and subentries in traditional indexes: *computer program*, *Doe, Jane*, or *\_Alice in Wonderland\_, poetry in*, for example.

-An entry does not belong to a particular source and can catalog occurrences across many different sources.
+An entry does not belong to a particular source and can reference places in many different sources.

 Entries are listed in the leftmost column of the main window; when you go to search your database using the search box, you are searching your entries.